 During the first four semesters of the Bachelor's degree, basic knowledge in general engineering science will be taught (basic study stage).
 Students choose a special major within the next two semesters of specialised studies.
 There is a wide choice of fields of specialisation.

 In addition to the corresponding programme lectures, there is an independent project including a Bachelor's thesis which is required in the sixth semester.

-Tuition fees No tuition fees Enrolment fees The enrolment fee of approx. 300 EUR per semester includes an administrative fee as well as a contribution to the Students' Union, the student service organisation and the student ticket for public transport in Hamburg.
-Costs of living We recommend that single students budget around 800 EUR per month to meet personal expenses (accommodation, living, health insurance, etc.) Job opportunities In principle, there are many opportunities to work part-time as a teaching or research assistant at TUHH.
+Tuition fees No tuition fees Enrolment fees The semester contribution of approx. 310 EUR per semester includes an administrative fee as well as a contribution to the Students' Union, the student service organisation and the student ticket for public transport in Hamburg.
+Costs of living We recommend that single students budget around 800 EUR per month to meet personal expenses (accommodation, living costs, health insurance, etc.) Job opportunities In principle, there are many opportunities to work part-time as a teaching or research assistant at TUHH.
 However, such jobs cannot be arranged in advance and from a distance.
 Since the course schedule is very tight and employment regulations for international students are quite restrictive, students cannot depend on this source of income only.
 Funding opportunities within the university To a limited extent, partial funding in the form of performance-related scholarships, scholarships linked to support work and scholarships for the final phase of the programme is available for international students at TUHH.

 Proficiency in English (valid TOEFL with a minimum score of 577/90, valid IELTS with a minimum score of 6.5, valid Cambridge Certificate of Proficiency in English, valid Cambridge Certificate in Advanced English, valid "telc English C1" result or valid "UNIcert English level III" result)

 - General university entrance qualification ("Abitur") or equivalent

 - proficiency in German with at least DSH-1 or TestDaF (provided grade 3 is reached in all constituent tests)